zacBkh/spot-finder/README.md

 I have two passions in my life: **Photography** & **Coding**! 📸 👨🏼‍💻

-I am always looking for new stuff to capture, especially when I go in countries I don't know.<br />
+I am always looking for new stuff to capture, especially when I visit countries I don't know.<br />
 But finding the perfect Spot is time-consuming...

 **So I created a web-app that does it for you.** 😍